Practice

 The more important the work becomes, the easier it is to feel overwhelmed by the number of decisions, demands, and unfinished tasks competing for attention.

-The Just ONE THING Method is a simple reflective practice designed to reduce overwhelm and restore momentum through small intentional actions.
+The Just ONE THING Method is a reflective practice designed to reduce overwhelm and restore momentum through small, intentional actions.

-It emerged from leadership and life coaching practice and from the same insight that underpins the Unseen Work Framework: that stability and change are rarely produced by dramatic interventions alone.
-They are sustained through small, often invisible acts carried consistently over time.
+It emerged from leadership and life coaching practice and from the same insight that underpins the Unseen Work Framework: that much of what stabilises systems happens through small, often invisible acts carried consistently over time.

-Rather than attempting to manage everything at once, the method focuses attention on one deliberate step.
+Rather than attempting to manage everything at once, the method brings attention back to one deliberate step.

-A single action chosen with care can restore movement, reduce cognitive overload, and create momentum for what comes next.
+A single action, chosen with care and followed through, can restore movement, reduce cognitive overload, and create momentum for what comes next.

 The Method